Chiroptera/CarND-LaneLines-P1/writeup.md

 ![gs](test_images_output/solidWhiteCurve.jpg4.png)
 Hough transform lines

 Afterwards, I splitted lines into left and right lanes and computed the top and bottom points for each side.
 So, if I had 5 lines belonging to the left, I'd get the point of any line that was closer to the top and the same for the bottom.
 This allowed me to have a single lane marking.
+I also extrapolated the final lane lines so that they covered from a minimum image height to a maximum.

 For the final output I just drawed the two final lines into the input image.